 - Students must earn a minimum grade of C in all required courses in the nursing program.
 Only one below C grade is allowed in a required science or nursing (NURS) course to remain eligible for the nursing major.
 Any science course that needs to be repeated must be taken within the UofSC System.
 All nursing courses that need to be repeated must be taken at UofSC Columbia.

-Progression into upper division nursing for pre-licensure students occurs in the summer and fall students should be prepared to start upper division in a summer term.
+Progression into upper division nursing for pre-licensure students occurs in the summer and fall.
+Students should be prepared to start upper division in a summer term.
 There is no guarantee that students will get placed in their term of preference.
 In addition, students are encouraged to look into their financial aid/scholarship/funding sources in preparation for their upper division start.
 Fifty percent of admitted students will be placed into the summer cohort.
 Fifty percent of admitted students will be placed into the fall cohort.
 Once selection has been made there will be no changes to the cohorts.
 GPA standing does not guarantee placement in your term of preference.
-Students who wish to apply to upper division nursing must have a completed parallel plan on file with their nursing advisor and submit a completed College of Nursing Progression Application no later than Nov.
-1 for the following summer or fall semester in which registration is desired.
+Students who wish to apply to upper division nursing must have a completed parallel plan on file with their nursing advisor and submit a completed College of Nursing Progression Application by the stated fall application process for the following summer or fall semester in which registration is desired.
 In addition, students must also complete an interview/essay as part of their application.
 Progression is competitive, based on progression GPA and interview/essay.
 Progression to upper division is limited to a set number of qualified students based on available clinical faculty and placement sites.
 Factors considered in the progression decision include:

 - A minimum institutional grade point average of 3.000 or better.